lzha174/csimpy/Readme.md

 ## 📈 TODO

-- Implement SimPy-style Resource and Store primitives
+- Implement SimPy-style Resource with Priority
 - Support process cancellation and interruption
 - For more examples, see `examples.cpp` in the source repository.